tildearrow/furnace/papers/newIns.md

 the aim of this new format is to greatly reduce the size of a resulting instrument.

+# information

+this format is "featural", meaning that only used parameters are stored (depending on instrument types). this is the biggest improvement over the previous format, which stored everything including unused parameters.

+features which are not recognized by Furnace will be ignored.

+instruments are not compressed using zlib, unlike Furnace songs.

+all numbers are little-endian.

+the following fields may be found in "size":
+- `f` indicates a floating point number.
+- `STR` is a UTF-8 zero-terminated string.
+- `???` is an array of variable size.
+- `S??` is an array of `STR`s.
+- `1??` is an array of bytes.
+- `2??` is an array of shorts.
+- `4??` is an array of ints.

+the format may change across versions. a `(>=VER)` indicates this field is only present starting from format version `VER`, and `(<VER)` indicates this field is present only before version `VER`.

+furthermore, an `or reserved` indicates this field is always present, but is reserved when the version condition is not met.

+the `size of this block` fields represent the size of a block excluding the ID and the aforementioned field.

 # header

 .fui files use the following header: